trace1729/EE219-AICS-2024/projects/lab3/README.md

 * reset all the outputs to zero on `rst_n`.
 * pull `done` up when the last `Y` is valid.

+**Notes:** After the `done` signal is raised, the data in `Y` will be immediately written back to memory.
+However, in practical accelerator scenarios, writing all `Y` back to memory at once is impractical; here, for simplification, we assume that this operation is completed in one cycle.

 ## Simulation Environment